Advanced Magento 2 Developer Tools For Debugging

 When working on a Magento site with a team, tools foster collaboration.
 Version control with Git tracks changes and handles merging.
 Vagrant lets developers share the same environment setup.

-Continuous integration tools automatically run your test suite on code changes before deploying.
+Continuous integration tools run your test suite on code changes before deploying.

 7. Leverage the Magento Community